 The Fiber Year 2016

-The 16th edition of the textile yearbook was published on May 3 at IVC in Frankfurt.
+The 16th edition of the textile yearbook is available.
 Basic idea of reporting production data looks back on a much longer history.
-It has been initiated by the former world market leader in manmade fibers, Vereinigte Glanzstoff-Fabriken AG, at least in the 1960s.
+It has been initiated by the former world market leader in manmade fibers, Vereinigte Glanzstoff-Fabriken AG, more than half a century ago.

 The scope of this yearbook has been continuously enriched by integrating natural fibers and feedstock markets for main fiber types with the target to deliver an objective survey on the world fiber and nonwovens industry, their latest trends and most current trade flows.
 Doubling trading activities by value since the beginning of the century necessitate an intense appraisal along the textile value chain as globalization further advances.